iibrahim70/givers-heaven-server/README.md

 ## Project Overview

 The backend server is designed to provide a RESTful API that interacts with the frontend client of Giver's Heaven.
-It offers endpoints for managing user authentication, donation posts, statistics generation, and other essential functionalities.
+It offers endpoints for managing user authentication, donation posts, statistics generation, testimonials, community wall, and other essential functionalities.
 The server ensures data integrity, security, and efficient communication with the client-side application.

 ---